Meghal17/Content-Based-Image-Retrieval-System/README.md

 # Content Based Image Retrieval System (CBIR)

 This is an attempt to build a CBIR system for images.
 You can use your own dataset of images for which you wish to build a CBIR system.

+## Requirements
+- Keras
+- Matplotlib
+- sklearn

 ## Working